 Mr. Rosen fought to get his keys from his back pocket, unlocked and got into the oversized, four-door Cadillac, placed his briefcase down flat on the passenger side of the bench seat and laid his lunch on his lap.

 He yawned and rubbed his hands over his face.
-He had not yet adjusted to his earlier schedule of leaving at seven-thirty instead of nine.
+He hadn't yet adjusted to his earlier schedule of leaving at seven-thirty instead of nine.
 That early in the morning was only necessary because it lessened the chance of coming across and exchanging insincere salutations with his bigoted next-door neighbor or his blond-haired, blue-eyed son who had recently started summer vacation and several times in the morning had greeted him as Mr. Jew.
-After being surprised the first time it happened, he learned to expect the greeting and retaliated by calling the child a goy boy, but only in his mind since his wife did not appreciate that sort of talk.
+After being surprised the first time it happened, he learned to expect the greeting and retaliated by calling the child a goy boy, but only in his mind since his wife didn't appreciate that sort of talk.